Parrots can grow attracted to their owners without same-species, opposite-sex avian companions.

 Whenever the parrot regurgitates for you, put it back in its cage and don’t reward the behavior.
 Over time, it’ll realize that regurgitation means it won’t receive food, attention, or affection.

-Don’t reject the parrot’s affection bluntly, such as chastisement, because this can damage your bond.
+Don’t bluntly reject the parrot’s affection because this can damage your bond.

 Inappropriate Behaviors